BareCrypto/bare-mn-script/README.md

 1 Register an account on [vultr](https://www.vultr.com/?ref=8316564-4F)

-2 Load account (first pay with creditcard, paypay, wechat or Alipay from second pay with Bitcoin too)
+2 Load account (first pay with CreditCard, PayPal, WeChat or Alipay from second pay with Bitcoin too)

 3 Deploy new instance:

-- use Cloud Compute
+- use cloud compute

 ![](img/vultr01.PNG)